wso2/docs-security/en/docs/security-processes/secure-software-development-process.md

     - Details about the use case of the relevant logic
     - Details about the impact of the reported issue
 * Fix all **true positive** issues identified
-* Rescan the product before the release vote, if complex changes have occurred between the initial security scan and the actual release vote, preventing manual verification of security fixes.
+* Re-scan the product before the release vote, if complex changes have occurred between the initial security scan and the actual release vote, preventing manual verification of security fixes.

-If any of the aforementioned items are not complete, Platform Security Team will down vote the release, preventing the product from getting released.

 ### Vulnerability Management

 All issues reported by static code analyzers, dynamic scanners and dependency scans will be uploaded into a centralized Vulnerability Management System (VMS).
-WSO2 uses [OWASP Defect Dojo](https://owasp.org/www-project-defectdojo/) as the centralized VMS.

 This centralized VMS can be used to identify duplicates in future reports and also to automatically provide feedback for security scan reports sent by WSO2 customers, largely reducing the manual effort required in analyzing security reports.